 To find out more about how these plans could affect your company, whether domestic or internationally based, contact Michael Cavanaugh, Eric Lee or Chris Nolan, who will continue to work with stakeholders to shape the process for the future.

 By Lawrence J. "Larry" Hamilton II and Jameson B. Rice

-In an earlier article (see Holland & Knight's alert, "Will the Trump Administration Hit the Brakes on the Speed Limiter Rule?", Jan.
-9, 2017), we addressed whether the Trump Administration would hit the brakes on the controversial Speed Limiter rule proposed by the U.S. Department of Transportation (DOT), the National Highway Traffic Safety Administration and the Federal Motor Carrier Safety Administration.
+In an earlier article, we addressed whether the Trump Administration would hit the brakes on the controversial Speed Limiter rule proposed by the U.S. Department of Transportation (DOT), the National Highway Traffic Safety Administration and the Federal Motor Carrier Safety Administration.
 The answer appears to be yes, because the proposed rule has stalled and it appears unlikely that it will be enacted anytime soon, if ever.

 As previously reported, in the Notice of Proposed Rulemaking dated Sept.
 7, 2016, it was proposed that each new multipurpose passenger vehicle, truck, bus and school bus with a gross vehicle weight rating of more than 11,793.4 kilograms (26,000 pounds) be equipped with a speed limiting device.
 The speed limits suggested for trucks in the proposed rule are 60, 65 and 68 mph.